drwpow/envy-docs/README.md

 7.  **Publish** to GitHub and you’re done! (pushing for the first time may take up to 10 minutes to view live)

-View your public docs at: http://[github-handle].github.io/[repo-name]
+View your public docs at: `http://[github-handle].github.io/[repo-name]`.

-*Note: this method has some annoyment of having to manually copy over build files into another repo for pushing.
+This method has some annoyment of having to manually copy over build files into another repo for pushing.

 *Will this work for private repos?*